Provably Efficient Exploration in Quantum Reinforcement Learning with Logarithmic Worst-Case Regret: Conclusion

-\textbf{Tighter regret bounds in tabular and linear settings.} As this is the first paper studying quantum RL with logarithmic worst-case regret, we do not make great efforts to optimize the dependency on problem-dependent parameters.
-In tabular MDPs, a fundamental problem is deriving nearly minimax regret bound that can match the hardness result in \citet{wang2021quantum}.
-In linear mixture MDPs, it would be interesting to study the tight regret bounds in terms of $d, H$.
+\paragraph{Tighter regret bounds in tabular and linear settings.} Since the MDP with a generative model is a simpler setting than the online quantum RL considered by us, the sample complexity lower bound $\Omega(S\sqrt{A}H^{1.5}/\epsilon)$ in the previous work \citet{wang2021quantum} immediately implies the sample complexity lower bound for online quantum RL.
+By the relationship between regret and sample complexity (see \append{appendix:lower:bound}), this $\Omega(S\sqrt{A}H^{1.5}/\epsilon)$ further implies a $\Omega(S\sqrt{A}H^{1.5})$ regret lower bound ($C = S\sqrt{A}H^{1.5}$ therein).
+Regarding the lower bound for linear mixture MDPs, we can regard the hard instance constructed in \citep{wang2021quantum} as a linear mixture MDP with $d = S^2A$ (see also our discussions below \eqref{eq:def:PP}).
+Hence, by the same proof in \citet{wang2021quantum}, we can obtain an $\Omega(\sqrt{dH^3}/\epsilon)$ sample complexity lower bound and an $\Omega(\sqrt{dH^3})$ regret lower bound for linear mixture MDPs.
+It would be interesting to derive tighter or even minimax optimal regret bound for these setting.

-\textbf{General function approximation.} It is natural to ask whether it is possible to establish logarithmic regret bound in RL with general function approximation.
+\paragraph{General function approximation.} It is natural to ask whether it is possible to establish a logarithmic regret bound in RL with general function approximation.
 A core challenge is the absence of uniform convergence.
 The uniform convergence in classical RL enables us to estimate $\dbE[f(x)]$ using $n$ samples of $x$ for any $f \in \caF$ up to error $\log (|\caF|)/\sqrt{n}$.
 However, it remains elusive if we can design a quantum algorithm to return an estimator with error $\log (|\caF|)/ n$.
+Furthermore, our techniques for bypassing martingale analysis seem challenging to extend the results to linear MDPs \citep{jin2020provably} and more general settings.

-\textbf{Reduction-based framework.} Another interesting question is whether can we design a reduction-based framework that can convert any classical algorithms with $\sqrt{T}$-regret to a quantum algorithm with logarithmic regret.
+\paragraph{Reduction-based framework.} Another interesting question is whether can we design a reduction-based framework that can convert any classical algorithms with $\sqrt{T}$-regret to a quantum algorithm with logarithmic regret.